sivko2/NoiseMeter/README.md

 My resume: https://www.linkedin.com/in/romanverhovsek/

-IF YOU WOULD LIKE TO HIRE ME FOR DEVELOPMENT OF JAVA DESKTOP, MOBILE (IOS AND ANDROID), TV, IOT OR SERVER (JAVAEE) APPS, PLEASE CONTACT ME AT ROMAN@PRONIC.SI !!!
+IF YOU WOULD LIKE TO HIRE ME FOR DEVELOPMENT OF JAVA DESKTOP, MOBILE (iOS AND ANDROID), TV, IoT OR SERVER (JavaEE) APPS, PLEASE CONTACT ME AT roman@pronic.si !!!

 The Noise meter records sounds in the vicinity of the device and calculates their levels in decibels.